Sadbhavcodes/ride-sharing-backend/docs/driver-service-jwt-blackbox-report.md

 rm microservices/driver-service/src/main/java/com/rideshare/driverservice/service/CustomDriverDetailService.java
 ```

-After rollback, the driver-service will have **no authentication** — all endpoints will be publicly accessible again.
+After rollback, the driver-service will have **no authentication** â€” all endpoints will be publicly accessible again.

 ---